Reynaldo Tamayo Jr.

 Reynaldo Sucayan Tamayo Jr. (born February 9, 1980) is a Filipino politician serving as the governor of South Cotabato since 2019.
 He was previously mayor of Tupi from 2010 to 2019.
 He was born to Reynaldo Tamayo Sr., who became a congressman.

 He has been the president of Partido Federal ng Pilipinas (PFP) since 2019.

+Electoral history

+Electoral history of Reynaldo Tamayo Jr.